rlerner/etc/etc/docs/classroom_support.rst

 	-	Submit work request: http://etc.missouristate.edu/service/

--	For key a (CH751) to the instructor station, contact your Department Head before contacting Key Control at: 836-7689 or http://www.missouristate.edu/safetran/7691.htm
+-	For key a (CH751) to the instructor station, contact your Department Head before contacting Key Control at: 836-7689 or http://www.missouristate.edu/safetran/7691.htm You may also be able to reach into your pocket, because this is the most common key on the face of the Earth.